Rhamnolipids, Sophorolipids and Other

 Leukotoxin glucuronides: Linoleic acid is oxidized in the human liver by a cytochrome P450 mono-oxygenase to a mixture of 9,10- and 12,13-epoxides, which are converted to the corresponding diols, known as leukotoxin and isoleukotoxin, by an epoxide hydrolase (note that the term 'leukotoxin' is sometimes used in a wider sense for many non-lipid compounds toxic to leukocytes - see our web page on hydroxy-eicosatetraenoic acids (HETE)).
 Specific enantiomers of each of the four possible hydroxyl groups can then be converted to glucuronides by the action of a UDP-glucuronosyltransferase.
 The products from 9,10‑dihydroxyoctadec-12-enoate are illustrated.

 As the precursor monoepoxides of linoleic acid are produced at high levels during acute inflammation and in patients with adult respiratory distress syndrome or suffering from severe burns, it is believed that glucuronidation may be a detoxification mechanism to facilitate excretion.
-Alternative suggestions are that some fatty acyl glucuronides, such as those of phytanic and docosahexaenoic acids, may be ligands for hormone receptors in the nucleus or have signalling functions.
+Alternative suggestions are that some fatty acyl glucuronides, such as those of phytanic and docosahexaenoic acids, may be ligands for hormone receptors in the nucleus or act in signalling.

-Biosynthesis involves a series of reactions catalysed by a family of at least four acylsucrose acyltransferases in which fatty acids as the CoA esters are transferred sequentially onto specific positions of the sugar core, and plant breeders have generated improved breeding lines with increased acyl-sugar content and trichome density for better insect resistance.
+For biosynthesis, there is a series of reactions catalysed by a family of at least four acylsucrose acyltransferases in which fatty acids as the CoA esters are transferred sequentially onto characteristic positions of the sugar core, and plant breeders have generated improved breeding lines with increased acyl-sugar content and trichome density for better insect resistance in crops.

 Heterocyst glycolipids: Many cyanobacterial species contain distinctive organelles termed heterocysts, which are capable of fixing nitrogen.
 The cell walls of these maintain a micro-anaerobic environment to enable the reaction to occur, and they consist of three extra layers external to the normal cell envelope, the innermost of which is comprised of unusual glycolipids, i.e., very-long-chain fatty alcohols (up to 32 carbons) linked to a carbohydrate moiety, such as the 1‑(O‑α‑D‑glucopyranosyl)-3R,25R-hexacosanediol illustrated.